 What is abuse in care?

-In the context of state and territory child protection systems, abuse in care refers to the abuse of children (including those at risk of abuse) who are in out-of-home care, on third-party parental responsibility orders, or on other orders that transfer full or partial parental responsibility for the child to an authority of the state or territory.
+In the context of state and territory child protection systems, 'abuse in care' refers to the abuse of children (including those at risk of abuse) aged under 18 who are in out-of-home care, on third party parental responsibility orders, or on other orders that transfer full or partial parental responsibility for the child to an authority of the state or territory.
 It can involve physical abuse, sexual abuse, emotional abuse and neglect.

 - the approved carer

 - another person living in the household or care facility, including other children